earthly/website/blog/_posts/2021-12-14-golang-http.md

 ## Testing HTTP `GET` and `POST`

-I'm a big fan of integration tests and though our service isn't exactly doing much it does seem like this would be an easy time to write some end to end tests.
+I'm a big fan of integration tests, and though our service isn't exactly doing much, it seems like this would be an easy time to write some end-to-end tests.

-If fact, by combining a `curl` request with [ripgrep](https://github.com/BurntSushi/ripgrep)'s `-q` flag -- which will fail when no matches are found -- I can quickly write a shell script to test my end-points:
+In fact, by combining a `curl` request with [ripgrep](https://github.com/BurntSushi/ripgrep)'s `-q` flag -- which will fail when no matches are found -- I can quickly write a shell script to test my end-points:

 ~~~{.bash caption="test.sh"}
 #!/usr/bin/env sh